 A cryptocurrency whitepaper is the most effective marketing tool available to a crypto company.
 Even so, following through on promises and delivering a usable product/service afterward is just as crucial for your reputation.
 You must be careful not to exaggerate your abilities or aim for the moon and fail to deliver.
 It’s best to be realistic and let backers decide whether or not to fund your ICO based on concrete data and milestones.

 You must develop a comprehensive and professional whitepaper to present to potential investors, in addition to other audiences.
 Ideally, you should combine your white paper creation and distribution with a robust content marketing strategy.
 With a multi-pronged approach, it’s easier to appeal to a wider audience.
-For example, while the standard place to publish your white paper is on your website, once you’ve connected with your audience on social media you can also share your white paper there.
+For example, the standard place to publish your white paper is on your website.
+Once you’ve connected with your audience on social media you can also share your white paper there.
 However, it is not just about having a professional white paper.
-Beyond that, you always need to provide the correct information and follow through on everything stated in the whitepaper so that the company is seen as trustworthy.
+Beyond that, you always need to provide the correct information and follow through on everything stated in the whitepaper.
+In this way, you can make sure the company is always seen as trustworthy.